The Time Traveler's Wife: Plot summary

 Clare and Henry eventually marry.
 Soon after their marriage, Clare begins to have trouble bringing a pregnancy to term because of the genetic anomaly Henry is presumably passing on to the fetus.
 After five miscarriages, Henry wishes to save Clare further pain and has a vasectomy.
-However, a version of Henry from the past visits Clare one night and they make love; she subsequently gives birth to a daughter named Alba.
+However, a version of Henry from the past visits Clare one night and they have sex; she subsequently gives birth to a daughter named Alba.
 Alba is diagnosed with Chrono-Impairment as well but, unlike Henry, she has some control over her destinations when she time travels.
 Before she is born, Henry travels to the future and meets his ten-year-old daughter on a school field trip.
 During this trip, he learns that he dies when Alba is five years old.

 When he is 43, during what is to be his last year of life, Henry time travels to a Chicago parking garage on a frigid winter night where he is unable to find shelter.
 As a result of the hypothermia and frostbite he suffers while sleeping in the parking garage, his feet are amputated when he returns to the present time.
 Both Henry and Clare know that without the ability to escape when he time travels, Henry will certainly die within his next few jumps.
 On New Year's Eve 2006, Henry time travels into the middle of the Michigan woods in 1984 and is accidentally shot by Clare's brother, a scene foreshadowed earlier in the novel.
 Henry returns to the present and dies in Clare's arms.

 Clare is devastated by Henry's death.
 She later finds a letter from Henry telling her to "stop waiting" for him, though it also describes a moment in her future when she will see him again.
 The couple reunites when Clare is 82 years old and Henry is 43.
 The novel's last scene shows a time when Clare, well into her old age, still waits for Henry, as she has done most of her life.